microsoft/botframework-cli/packages/orchestrator/README.md

 bf plugins:install @microsoft/bf-orchestrator-cli@beta
 ```

-To uninstall the bf-orchestrator-cli plugin, a step for upgrading the plugin:
+To uninstall the bf-orchestrator-cli plugin, which is a necessary step for upgrading the plugin:

 ```
 bf plugins:uninstall @microsoft/bf-orchestrator-cli